ucr-hpcc/hpcc_modules/R/README.md

 BiocManager::install(pkgs)
 ```
 (3) Often some packages may not install and need debugging.
 To find out which ones need extra work do:

+**NOTE:** Some packages will fail to install even after multiple attempts, this is somewhat expected as some packages require special attention.
+Install packages from the `Special Packages` section below, then circle back here.

 ```r
 pkgs2 <- rownames(installed.packages())
 missing <- pkgs[!pkgs %in% pkgs2] # Return names of packages that failed to install